-Anyone living with diabetes will tell you that eating becomes a whole lot more complicated when blood sugar control becomes a 24/7 job with no days off.
-No matter how small, every food choice suddenly becomes a careful balancing act as you consider the results of your latest A1C test, your carb intake throughout the day, and whatever other instructions your doctor gave you.
+Anyone living with diabetes will tell you that eating becomes much more complicated when blood sugar control becomes a 24/7 job –– with no days off.
+No matter how small, every food choice suddenly becomes a careful balancing act, as multiple factors need to be considered such as the latest A1C test results, carb intake throughout the day, and any other doctor instructions.

-This presents a challenge for many people with diabetes, especially those who may not have reliable access to fresh, healthy, diabetes-friendly food due to social determinants of health like socioeconomic status, location, or knowledge of which foods are and aren’t diabetes-friendly.
+This presents a challenge for many people with diabetes, especially those who may not have reliable access to diabetes-friendly food due to social determinants of health such as socioeconomic status, location, or knowledge of which foods are and aren’t diabetes-friendly.

-To address issues like these, many health plans have established a home-delivered meals benefit where members receive several weeks or months of meals that are specifically tailored to dietary guidelines for diabetes.
-The idea is that diabetes-friendly meals help members keep their blood sugar levels in check, thus reducing the likelihood they’ll have a serious medical event requiring complex treatment or readmissions.
+To address issues like these, many health plans have established home-delivered meals benefits through which members receive several weeks or months of meals that are specifically tailored to dietary guidelines for diabetes.
+The idea is that diabetes-friendly meals help members keep their blood sugar levels in check, thus reducing the likelihood of a serious medical event requiring complex treatment or hospital readmission.

-In 2020, Humana launched a year-long pilot program associated with their broader Bold Goal initiative that provided diabetes-friendly meals to hundreds of food-insecure members living with diabetes.
-They noticed a handful of positive outcomes among members that participated in the program:
+In another program, Humana launched a year-long pilot in 2020 associated with their broader Bold Goal initiative that provided diabetes-friendly meals to hundreds of food-insecure members living with diabetes.
+Positive outcomes among participating members included: